 Premier Christian Radio Interview

-Premier Radio's Inspirational Breakfast host John Pantry, discovers more about Europe's first global Christian reality TV series in a 20 minute interview this year.
+London’s Premier Radio's Inspirational Breakfast host John Pantry, discovers more about Europe's first global Christian reality TV programme in a 20 minute interview this year.

 J.P: Paul and Mathew Backholer have recently returned from a series of missions to 14 different countries; they carried with them a video camera, to record the places and people, gathering the testimonies of many.
-They’ve now edited these down to produce a series of DVDs.
+They’ve now edited these down to produce a DVD.
 Welcome to the studio guys.

 Mathew: It’s great to be here.